My Testimony

 …So I ended up with an entire week at home, just me and God, walking hand-in-hand through the fire.

-On the 3rd day, I prepared for another night of no sleep, nausea, bone-itching and profuse sweating.
-I even set out 4 sets of pajamas next to my bed, as I would have to get up and change from sweating so much.
+On the 3rd day, I prepared for yet another night of no sleep, nausea, bone-itching and profuse sweating.
+TMI - I even set out 4 sets of pajamas next to my bed, as I would have to get up and change almost every hour due to sweating so much.
 It was around midnight, and I was watching The Chosen and talking with God.

 Every ounce of withdrawals was gone.
 It all just stopped.

 But in that moment, I knew it was over, and I knew it was only by God's inexplicable mercy.
 But it wasn't just the physical restoration, it was the mental restoration.
-I woke up and it truly felt like my brain had been rewired.
+I woke up and it truly felt like my brain had been rewired; the cravings were wiped from my mind completely.
 I had an immense peace and joy I had never known before.
+I had energy in my body and an excitement/curiosity for the world that I hadn’t felt since I was a little girl - a feeling that I thought was only linear in our timeline, and that those days were long since passed.

 The darkness was finally gone.